Our offer to foster carers

 Sometimes you may want to access independent advice on fostering issues.

 That’s why we provide our carers with membership to the Fostering Network, the UKs leading fostering charity, who offer advice and information to foster carers on a range of issues, including income tax and finance, legislation, and allegations.

 Fostering is incredibly rewarding but we understand that from time-to-time you may need a break.

-That’s why we ensure that when required we provide respite care for those carers requesting a break from their fostering role for whatever reason.
+That’s why we ensure that when required we provide short break care for those carers requesting a break from their fostering role for whatever reason.

 Support for birth children

-We recognised that birth children often need and want support when part of a fostering family, which is why we offer:
+We understand that birth children often need and want support when part of a fostering family, which is why we offer:

 In addition, support for our children includes:

 - Voices4Choices - our children in care council